muratk3n/thirdwave/en/tweets/2020/week21b.md

 ---

-"Much more threatening was Huey Long of Louisiana.
-The populist—and wildly popular—governor and then senator quickly abandoned Roosevelt as too cautious, mounting his more redistributive “Share Our Wealth” program.
-Long reached millions through a national network of clubs and his own radio broadcasts.
-Roosevelt feared Long as a dangerous demagogue until his assassination in September 1935, but Long’s indisputable popularity likely pushed FDR leftward"

-*2020-05-18 08:15:19*

----

 "Roosevelt and his advisers were far from the clairvoyant visionaries of legend.
 They never had a master plan [Roos certainly did not win on any 'plan' as challenger].
 Rather, in the administration’s first 100